chillenzer/mallocMC/README.md

 On the Algorithms
 -----------------------------

-This library implements was originally inspired by the *ScatterAlloc* algorithm, [forked](https://en.wikipedia.org/wiki/Fork_%28software_development%29) from the **ScatterAlloc** project, developed by the [Managed Volume Processing](http://www.icg.tugraz.at/project/mvp)
+This library was originally inspired by the *ScatterAlloc* algorithm, [forked](https://en.wikipedia.org/wiki/Fork_%28software_development%29) from the **ScatterAlloc** project, developed by the [Managed Volume Processing](http://www.icg.tugraz.at/project/mvp)